 beautiful medium in which elders and youth can restore cultural identity.

 Promoting mental, physical, social, and spiritual health, the games teach

 survival skills and encourage unity in the clan, family, band, and tribe.

 fee is $250.00 and will cover one adult and one youth aged 8 to 18 years old.
 Supplies and tools for crafting game pieces will be provided.
 Students are encouraged to wear comfortable shoes and appropriate clothing for playing and crafting both indoors and out.
 Advance registration is recommended.
 To register, please contact us at email@example.com.

-We are dedicated to research, restoration and re-introduction of Native American Indian games.
-The efforts to revive and reenact traditional games gave power to the life-affirming expression of “What Holds Us Together.”
-Honoring the differences of each tribe’s expression was seen through language, movement, and skills that renewed hope for a shared survival.
+The International Traditional Games Society is dedicated to the recovery, restoration and re-introduction of Native American Indian games.
+We believe our efforts to revive and reenact traditional games give power to the life-affirming expression of “What Holds us Together,” as we honor the unique cultural expressions of different tribes, including language, movement, and skills for shared survival.

-Through workshops, special events and instructor certification, we are preserving a core element of the first people's culture and traditions.
+Through workshops, special events and instructor certification, we are committed to the preservation of this core element of the first people's culture and traditions.

 International Traditional Games Society was organized in 1997 by Tribal College Presidents and Tribal Culture Directors for the mission of recovering and restoring the traditional games of our regional tribes, including those relatives across the Canadian border.
 Find our extensive history here